 Loose-Leash Walking Tips

 Loose-leash walking is not to be confused with the “heel” command.
-Loose-leash walking is basically just good manners.
+Loose-leash walking is just good manners.
 You control the length of the leash, with your hand in a natural position alongside your body.
-As soon as the dog gets too far ahead or behind you, there will be tension on the leash, moving your hand out of it’s natural position.
-This is what we want to prevent.
-So the goal is that you, as the pack leader, set the pace and the length of the leash, and your dog peacefully walk with you, not interrupting your pace with frequent sniff breaks, or pulling ahead of you creating leash tension, and sometimes emotional tension!
+As soon as the dog gets too far ahead or behind you, there will be tension on the leash, moving your hand out of its natural position; this is what we want to prevent.
+So the goal is that you, as the pack leader, set the pace and the length of the leash, and your dog peacefully walks with you, not interrupting your pace with frequent sniff breaks, or pulling ahead of you creating leash tension, and sometimes emotional stress!

 Start practicing loose-leash walking in a distraction-free area, like the living room.
-As your dog masters loose-leash walking in that area, introduce her to areas of increasing distractions, like the back yard, then a quiet street, then a busy street, etc. Make sure that she is consistently walking loose-leash before introducing her to the next level of distractions.
-This might take a few days, but the patience is worth it.
+As your dog masters loose-leash walking in this area, introduce her to other areas of increasing distractions, like the back yard, then a quiet street, then a busy street, etc. Make sure she is consistently walking loose-leash before introducing her to the next level of distractions, which might take a few days, but the patience is worth it.
 Eventually, with practice, your dog should be able to walk loose-leashed past even her biggest triggers.
 For my dog, it’s cats.

-So there it is!
-We love this method, because it doesn’t rely on treats or clickers, which you may not have on hand when you want to go for a walk with your dog.
+So there you have it!
+We love this method because it doesn’t rely on treats or clickers, which you may not have on hand when you want to go for a walk with your dog.
 Achieving loose-leash walking takes practice and consistency.
 Only work with one dog at a time, since they are distractions to each other, and keep the training sessions short, like 5-10 minutes at a time.
 Practice with your dog multiple times per day, every day.
 Give her time to decompress and relax after each training session, and be aware if she is showing signs of stress.

 Dog walking becomes a dream when you and your dog master loose-leash walking.
 Good luck!